 Digital Incentives in Surveys: Response Rates and Sociodemographic Effects in a Large-Scale Parental Nudge Intervention

-This study examines how digital incentives influence survey participation and engagement in a large randomized controlled trial of parents across seven Texas school districts.
+This study examines how digital incentives influence survey participation and engagement in a large randomized controlled trial of parents across six school districts.
 We test how incentive amount and information about vendor options affect response behavior and explore differences by language background.
-Incentivized parents were more likely to start and complete surveys and claim gift cards, though Spanish-speaking parents exhibited distinct patterns—greater completion rates but lower redemption rates, often selecting essential-goods vendors.
+Incentivized parents were more likely to engage in the program, from starting the survey to choosing an essential-goods gift card.
+However, Spanish-speaking parents exhibited distinct patterns—greater survey participation rates but lower gift redemption rates.
 Increasing incentive value and providing advance information both improved engagement.
 Findings inform the design of equitable, effective digital incentive strategies for diverse populations.

 -